withastro/docs/src/pages/en/core-concepts/astro-components.md

 By default, `<script>` tags are hoisted and `type="module"`.
 They will be placed in the `<head>` of the document and will be bundled with your imports.
 This is useful for sending client-side scripts to the browser that are not tied to a specific component.

-> ⚠️ TypeScript support is not currently available for client-side scripts.
-Please a look at the [RFC](https://github.com/withastro/rfcs/discussions/193) for more information on the status of this feature.
+> ⚠️ TypeScript support is not currently available for client-side scripts, but we [are discussing](https://github.com/withastro/rfcs/discussions/193) adding this feature.

 ```astro
 <script>